LIBERTY HIGH SCHOOL ORCHESTRA

 Chair Placement Auditions:

 Each student will be required to participate in chair placement auditions.
-Short musical excerpts (to be prepared ahead of time) and a short sight-reading example will be required.
+Short musical excerpts (to be prepared ahead of time) and a short sight-reading example may be required.
 Each student must come to the audition prepared.

 Students are required to have their instruments approved by the teacher during the first week of school.
 Students must have the following items accessible in their cases: